-Transform coding [1] is one of the most successful concepts of signal processing.
-Virtually all modern image and video compression standards operate by applying an invertible transformation to the signal, quantizing the transformed data to achieve a compressed representation, and inverting the transform to recover an approximation of the original signal.
+Transform coding [1] is one of the most successful areas of signal processing.
+Virtually all modern image and video compression standards operate by applying an invertible transformation to the signal, quantizing the transformed data to achieve a compact representation, and inverting the transform to recover an approximation of the original signal.

-Generally these transforms have been linear.
-Non-Gaussian/non-linear aspects of signal statistics are typically handled by augmenting the linear system with carefully selected non-linearities (for example, non-uniform quantization via companding, prediction in the case of hybrid compression, etc.).
+Generally, these transforms have been linear.
+Non-Gaussian/nonlinear aspects of signal statistics are typically handled by augmenting the linear system with carefully selected nonlinearities (for example, companding nonlinearities to enable non-uniform quantization, prediction for hybrid compression, etc.).
 Deciding which combination of these operations, also known as "coding tools," are ultimately useful is a cumbersome process.
-The operations are generally studied and optimized individually, with different objectives, and each possible combination of coding tools must then be empirically validated in terms of average code rate and distortion.
+The operations are generally studied and optimized individually, with different objectives, and any proposed combination of coding tools must then be empirically validated in terms of average code rate and distortion.

 This is reminiscent of the state of affairs in the field of object and pattern recognition about a decade ago.
 As in the compression community, most solutions were built by manually combining a sequence of individually designed and optimized processing stages.
 In recent years, that field has seen remarkable performance gains [2], which have arisen primarily because of end-to-end system optimization.
-Specifically, researchers have chosen architectures that consist of a cascade of transformations that are differentiable with respect to their parameters, and then used modern optimization tools to jointly optimize the system over large databases of images.
+Specifically, researchers have chosen architectures that consist of a cascade of transformations that are differentiable with respect to their parameters, and then used modern optimization tools to jointly optimize the full system over large databases of images.